fortinet-fortisoar/connector-vectra/docs/ConnectorVectraDoc.md

 ## About the connector
 Vectra provides automated threat detection, empowers threat hunting and exposes hidden attackers
-<p>This document provides information about the vectra Connector, which facilitates automated interactions, with a vectra server using FortiSOAR&trade; playbooks.
-Add the vectra Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with vectra.</p>
+<p>This document provides information about the Vectra Connector, which facilitates automated interactions, with a Vectra server using FortiSOAR&trade; playbooks.
+Add the Vectra Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with Vectra.</p>

 ### Version information

 Connector Version: 4.0.0

 Authored By: Fortinet

 Certified: No
 ## Release Notes for version 4.0.0
-Following enhancements have been made to the vectra Connector in version 4.0.0:
+Following enhancements have been made to the Vectra Connector in version 4.0.0:
+<h3>What's Improved</h3>

 <ul>
+<li>The Authentication parameters are changed now it requires client ID and secret for authentication.</li>
+<li>The API are updated to 3.3 version.</li>

+<h3>What's Added</h3>

 <li>Get Accounts List</li>
 <li>Get Detection By ID</li>
 <li>Get Outcomes List</li>